To the Members

 INFORMATION REGARDING CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGNEXCHANGE EARNINGS & OUTGO

-The information required in terms of Section 134 of the Act read with Rule 8(3)of the Companies (Accounts) Rules 2014 pertaining to the conservation of energytechnology absorption and foreign exchange earnings and outgo to the extent possible in the opinionof your Directors and forming part of this Report is given in AnnexureB'.
+The information required in terms of Section 134(3)(m) of the Act read with Rule 8(3)of the Companies (Accounts) Rules 2014 pertaining to the conservation of energytechnology absorption and foreign exchange earnings and outgo to the extent possible inthe opinion of your Directors and forming part of this Report is given in AnnexureB'.

 PARTICULARS OF EMPLOYEES & DISCLOSURES UNDER SECTION 197(12) OF THE ACT READ WITHRULE 5 OF THE COMPANIES (APPOINTMENT & REMUNERATION OF MANAGERIAL PERSONNEL) RULES2014

-The information pursuant to Section 197(12) of the Act read with Rule 5(1) and Rules5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014in respect of directors key managerial personnel and employees of the Company is given inAnnexure C' and Annexure D' respectively and forms part of thisReport.
+The information pursuant to Section 197(12) of the Act read with Rules 5(1) 5(2) and5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014in respect of directors key managerial personnel and employees of the Company is given inAnnexure C' and Annexure D' respectively and forms part of thisReport.

-Pursuant to the provisions of the Listing Regulations the Corporate Governance Reporttogether with the Auditors Certificate thereon is annexed hereto as Annexure E'and Annexure F respectively.
+Pursuant to the provisions of the Listing Regulations the Corporate Governance Reporttogether with the Auditors' Certificate thereon is annexed hereto as Annexure E'and Annexure F' respectively.